WWE News: Paige Makes Huge Announcement On ‘Raw’ About Her Future In Wrestling

-On the latest episode of WWE Raw, there were plenty of surprises in store for fans, including announcement fans may have expected from Paige months ago.
+On the latest episode of WWE Raw, there were plenty of surprises in store for fans, including an announcement fans may have expected from Paige months ago.
 The former WWE Divas Champion was injured during a house show match when she took a bad bump from Sasha Banks.
 After that incident, Paige no longer competed, but simply accompanied her Absolution teammates, Mandy Rose and Sonya Deville, to the ring for their matches.
 Even though she wasn’t being featured in the ring in any capacity, fans were still holding out some hope she might be cleared for a return due to there being no official announcement.

 According to Wrestlezone, on Monday’s Raw from New Orleans, Paige finally cleared up what her future will be, by getting on the microphone after a victory by Absolution’s Mandy Rose.
 Unfortunately for fans, Paige’s future won’t be competing in the wrestling ring, as she officially told everyone she could no longer participate as an in-ring performer.
 It had been something many fans had suspected, but due to the fact there is a movie being released about her transition to professional wrestling, it seemed Paige stayed with the company to help with the promotional efforts.
 Paige would deliver an emotional speech regarding her career, thanking the fans, among others, who have inspired her.